WINNER - Best Documentary

 Eastern Illinois University

-The film is available for purchase from as a DVD or digital stream.
+The film is available for purchase from as a DVD and limited digital streaming.

 Visit the New Day Films site to order the film, or call 888-367-9154.